simpletext-madics/2024/tasks.md

 ## Task 1: Content Selection: Selecting passages to include in a simplified summary

-Given a popular science article from a major international newspaper, this task aims at retrieving all passages that would be relevant for this article, from a large corpus of scientific abstracts and bibliographic metadata.
+Given a popular science article targeted to a general audience, this task aims at retrieving passages, which can help to understand this article, from a large corpus of academic abstracts and bibliographic metadata.
 Relevant passages should relate to any of the topics in the source article.
-Relevant abstracts should relate to any of the topics in the source article.
 These passages can be complex and require further simplification to be carried out in tasks 2 and 3.
 Task 1 focuses on content retrieval.

 ### Corpus: DBLP + abstracts
 We use the Citation Network Dataset: